kevinfarrugia/react-recipes/recipes/setting-up-shop.md

 # Setting up shop: Start a React project from scratch

 Before we can actually start writing React code, we need to set a few things up.
-Since we'll be relying on JSX syntax and more recent additions to JavaScript (such as modules and classes), we can't just include our code and libraries in `<script>` tags and start working.
+Since we'll be relying on JSX syntax and more recent additions to JavaScript (such as modules and classes), we can't just include our code and libraries in `<script>` tags and call it a day.
 We need to transform our code before it works in browsers.

 In particular, any React project needs: